Rudy Ruiz: Literary career

 In 2020, Ruiz's short story, "The Limes" was named a Finalist for the Texas Institute of Letters’ Kay Cattarulla Best Short Story Award.
 Also, his short story, "Oblivious," was selected – and published – as a Finalist for the Texas Observer Annual Short Story Award.
 In September 2020, his novel, The Resurrection of Fulgencio Ramirez, was released by Blackstone Publishing.
 The novel won two Gold Medals at the 2021 International Latino Book Awards.

 In 2021, Ruiz’s short story, “Allegiance,” received Honorable Mention for the Dillydoun Review’s International Fiction Prize.
 It was subsequently published in the Dillydoun Review International Fiction Prize Anthology.

 In 2022, Ruiz’s novel, Valley of Shadows, was released by Blackstone Publishing.
 Valley of Shadows was selected as the winner of the 2023 Texas Institute of Letters' Jesse H. Jones Award for Best Book of Fiction.
 The novel went on to win Ruiz’s seventh and eighth International Latino Book Awards.

 Ruiz was elected as a member of the Texas Institute of Letters in 2024.
 Also in 2024, Ruiz’s novel, The Border Between Us, was released by Blackstone Publishing.
 Following the novel’s release, Ruiz was longlisted for the Joyce Carol Oates Prize, which is awarded to “an author of national consequence".
+The novel went on to win Ruiz’s ninth and tenth International Latino Book Awards as well as the 2025 Fiction Kempner Family Book Prize presented by the Philosophical Society of Texas.

+In 2026, Publishers Marketplace announced the upcoming 2027 release of Ruiz’s next novel, Diablo Creek, by Blackstone Publishing.

 Advocacy

 As an advocate, Ruiz has regularly contributed to CNN on issues such as comprehensive immigration reform, and tighter regulation and taxes on sugary drinks and unhealthy foods.
 His essays on the history of social injustice on the U.S.-Mexico border – “How Rudy Ruiz and His Neo-Western Aim to Change the Conversation About the U.S.-Mexico Border” and “Rudy Ruiz is Remembering the Past” - respectively appeared in LitHub’s CrimeReads and Publishers Weekly.
+In 2025, CommonDreams.org published Ruiz’s essay on “How Immigrant Fiction Can Reshape American Realities” and Texas Highways magazine published “Ghost of the Border,” a personal essay on how the U.S.-Mexico border has changed over the past five decades.

 He served on the board of directors of Center for Science in the Public Interest, a leading non-profit nutrition advocacy group based in Washington, D.C.
 He was also the founding editor of RedBrownandBlue.com, a multicultural political commentary website.

+Ruiz created a college-level fund at Harvard supporting student growth through the Office of Culture & Community.
 He is an active member of PEN America, the International Society of Latino Authors, Writers' League of Texas, Harvardwood, and the Texas Institute of Letters.